 Recently, Banner & Witcoff worked to protect many popular and prominent designs for longtime clients Nike and Microsoft, including the Nike Lebron XII Low basketball shoe and Microsoft HoloLens head-mounted computer.
-The firm also continues to expand its design patent practice, having now procured design patent portfolios of 30 or more design patents for 25 different clients, including Electrolux, Nokia and Toshiba.
+The firm continued to expand its design patent practice and has now procured portfolios of 20 or more U.S. design patents for more than 40 different companies, as well as portfolios of 10 or more U.S. design patents for 50 different companies.

 Banner & Witcoff also continues to lead in procuring international design patent portfolios.
 The firm has filed hundreds of design registrations in the World Intellectual Property Office for clients who reside in member countries of the Hague System for the International Registration of Industrial Designs.
 The firm began seeking the same international protections for U.S. clients once the USPTO put procedures in place for accepting Hague System applications in May 2015.